rsameni/rsameni.github.io/courses/kalman-filtering/lecture1.md

 ---

-## Throughout This Course...
+### Throughout This Course...
-...we will (per the syllabus) build from fundamentals to applications:
+We will (per the syllabus) build from fundamentals to applications:

 1. **Foundations**: stochastic signals; estimation theory; state-space modeling
 2. **Linear KF**: derivation, insight, steady-state (Wiener) behavior; fixed-lag/interval smoothing